-Instead, you can just import a template, tweak as needed, and enjoy your great-looking site.
+Instead, you can just import a template, tweak as needed and enjoy a great-looking website.

-- Blocks – blocks are designs for specific sections of a page.
-For example, you could use a block to just add a pre-built “contact” section to an otherwise custom page.
+- Blocks – Blocks make up specific sections of a page.
+For example, you could use a block to just add a pre-built contact section to an otherwise custom page.

-In its free version, Elementor gives you ~40 page templates, as well as a larger number of blocks.
+In its free version, Elementor provides over 40 page templates as well as a larger number of blocks.

-And with Elementor Pro, you get access to hundreds of premium page and block templates.
+Elementor Pro gives you access to over 200 premium page and block templates.

 Like widgets, it’s also possible to use third-party templates, as well.
-That’s actually what we’ve done for the example screenshots – we imported a fully-built demo site based on Elementor templates using Astra’s Starter Sites.
+That’s actually what we’ve done for the example screenshots.
+We imported a fully-built demo site based on Elementor templates using Astra’s Starter Templates.